CLEVELAND — Jim Thome went 0-for-4 with two strikeouts, but he was still the story of the game Friday night at Progressive Field.

 “I don’t know what it is,” Jimenez said of his success at home.
 “I guess it’s home sweet home.”

 There is little doubt that’s what it was for the Indians and Thome on Friday night.
-According to the team’s public relations department, the Indians sold 8,532 tickets to the game after it was announced that they had acquired Thome in a trade.
+According to the team’s public relations department, the Indians sold 8,532 tickets after it was announced they had acquired Thome in a trade.

 “Right when Jim Thome walked in (the clubhouse) you could tell everybody’s spirits just picked up,” Hannahan said.

-Indians players showed their support of the veteran by wearing their socks up.
+Indians players showed their support for the veteran by wearing their socks up.
 Thome thinks the display could be a premonition of good things to come.

 “It reminded me of when they did that for my birthday in 1997,” Thome said.
 “We went to the World Series that year.
 It’s baseball.
 You never know.”